 Imagine you’re trapped in an office on a sunny summer day, staring at your computer screen or notepad, waiting for someone to give you something—anything—to do.
 It’s not what you signed up for when you agreed to the internship, but unfortunately, it can happen.
 “That’s not an unusual situation,” Sharit says.
 “Sometimes the managers get so busy that they don’t necessarily assign enough work to an intern.”
 So the boredom begins.

-Meredith, a sophomore at Skidmore College, faced this exact problem at her internship at an ad agency.
+Meredith, a student at Skidmore College, faced this exact problem at her internship at an ad agency.
 “On my very first day, I showed up and they told me that Mondays were slow,” she says.
 “I spent the day on Twitter and Snapchat!”

 While a social media-filled first day doesn’t exactly bode well for an internship (neither does a social media-filled twentieth day, for that matter), you should never, ever say that you’re bored.
 Why?
 Because there’s always something to be done!
 Sharit advises, “As an intern, you need to show initiative and ask for additional projects if you’re done with what you’ve already been asked to do.”
 If you, like Meredith, find early on that you don’t have many assignments yet, Sharit suggests researching other departments in the company or the industry itself so that you can get a more competitive edge.

 2. “Why aren’t I getting paid?”

 Sure, you’re not pleased that you’re sticking to a strict ramen noodle diet.
 No, you aren’t a fan of never finding a paycheck in your mailbox.
 But should you complain about it?
 Absolutely not!